UX Design - Design System - User Research - UI Design

 However, the existing structure blended marketing content with utility tasks, creating cognitive overload and friction early in the decision-making process.

-The challenge was to create a cohesive information architecture that aligned with how real visitors think and plan.
+The challenge was to create a cohesive information architecture and design system that aligned with how real visitors think and plan.

 Revised navigation architecture for clearer intent paths.